dinuionica/Drawing-With-Voice-Recognition/README.md

 UP - to move up
 RED - to change the color of the point to red
 BLUE - to change the color of the point to blue
-Orange - to change the color of the point to orange YELLOW - to change the color of the point to yellow STOP - to stop the point
+ORANGE - to change the color of the point to orange YELLOW - to change the color of the point to yellow STOP - to stop the point
 RESET - to reset the board